-Students may matriculate in degree and certificate programs on a full- or part-time basis and register for classes offered in the day and evening on the Main Campus in Berlin or at the Academic Centers in Littleton and North Conway.
+Students may matriculate in degree and certificate programs on a full or part-time basis and register for classes offered in the day and evening on the Main Campus in Berlin or at the Littleton Academic Center.
 Students may also register for online or hybrid courses.
 Students may extend their coursework beyond the number of semesters outlined in the program profiles.
-Nonmatriculated students may register for classes offered in the day, evening, or online taking credit and/or non-credit courses.
+Non-matriculated students may register for classes offered in the day, evening, or online taking credit and/or non-credit courses.